 The complete transverter, shown in Figure 1, has three gain stages separated by pipe-cap filters for transmit and the same lineup for receive, with a single mixer and a simple resistive power splitter.
 The LO and IF are both untuned, so any IF frequency up to 1.6 GHz is possible.
 The transverter is intended for 5760 MHz, but limited only by the mixer and the tuning range of the pipe-cap filters - perhaps 3.5 to 7 GHz.
-It might even work at 3.4 GHz, but the mixer performance curves look worse at the lower end of the range.
+It might even work at 3.4 GHz, if the mixer performance is adequate.